wellsilver/EZServer/README.md

 # EZServer
-The successor to all of my "failed" attempts at making a easy to use server for minecraft

 ### TO START THE SERVER, FOLLOW INSTRUCTIONS IN APP
 ### TO CONNECT TO THE SERVER, TYPE "localhost" IN IP ADDRESS BAR (Where you put hypixel.net, mineplex.net)